The Flood: Who Will Save Our Children?

 The Flood: Who Will Save Our Children? is a 1993 American television film, starring Joe Spano, David Lascher and Michael A. Goorjian.
 It was directed by Chris Thomson and written by Donna Kanter and David J. Kinghorn.
-The movie is based on a real event that occurred on July 17, 1987.
-In that day 43 people were taken by a flash flood in the Guadalupe River near the city of Comfort.
-It was the worst flood of the Guadalupe River since 1932.
-Ten people died, including a teenager who fell from a helicopter while being rescued as the rope broke.
+The movie is based on a real-life event that occurred on July 17, 1987, when a group of people was swept up by a flash flood on the Guadalupe River near the city of Comfort.
+At the time, it was the worst flood of the Guadalupe River since 1932.
+Ten people died, including a teenager who fell from a helicopter while being rescued when the rope broke.
 Of the ten fatalities, one body was never found.

 Plot

 In the city of Comfort, Texas, a Baptist community organizes a summer camp with young people from all over the USA.
-On the way back from the camp, the convoy of vehicles carrying the participants is surprised by a Flash flood when crossing the river Guadalupe, near the city of San Antonio.
+On the way back from the camp, the convoy of vehicles carrying the participants is surprised by a flash flood when crossing the Guadalupe River, near the city of San Antonio.
 A bus and a van are stranded in the middle of the river and the young passengers are forced to hurry out of these two vehicles, and are swept away by the current.
 In the midst of chaos, the young have to fight to survive, while the rescue teams struggle against time to save them.
 Even a TV helicopter is employed in the rescue.
 Although most of the children are rescued, the emotional effects of the uncertainty and deaths on the survivors, rescuers and families is a key part of the character development of the film.
 The film ends at a memorial service held at the site of the incident.